vinli/docs/web/general/pagination.rst

    * `next` - URL for the next page (If the current page is the last page, this field will not be returned.)
    * `prev` - URL for the previous page (If the current page is the first page, this field will not be returned.)

 Pagination is done within the context of any other URL parameters passed.
 For instance, if a client requests transactions since January 1st, 2014 until February 1st, 2014 in chronological order, passing an `offset` of 0 will return the transactions starting on January 1st.
 Incrementing the `offset` value will page through only the results that fall within the original constraints (i.e. the last page will contain the last transaction prior to February 1st).
-The `totalCount` returned will be the total available resources that match the constraints (in this case, `since` and `until`).
-As with all other requests, attempting to increase the offset beyond `totalCount` will result in an empty response.
+The `total` returned will be the total available resources that match the constraints (in this case, `since` and `until`).
+As with all other requests, attempting to increase the offset beyond `total` will result in an empty response.

 Stream Pagination